 The Company's shares are compulsorily traded in the demat segment on stock exchanges, bulk of the transfers take place in the electronic form.
 The share transfers received in physical form are processed through R & T Agent, within seven days from the date of receipt, subject to the documents being valid and complete in all respects.
-The Board has delegated the authority for approving transfer, transmission, issue of duplicate share certificate, dematerialization etc. to the Stakeholders' Relationship Committee.
-All the physical transfers received are processed by the R & T Agent and are approved by the Stakeholders' Relationship Committee well within the statutory period of one month.
-The Stakeholders' Relationship Committee meets for approval of the transfer, transmission, issue of duplicate share certificate, dematerialization/ rematerialization of shares etc. and all valid share transfers received during the year ended March 31, 2020 have been acted upon.
-The share certificates duly endorsed are returned immediately to the shareholders by the R & T Agent.
+The Board has delegated the authority for approving transfer, transmission, issue of duplicate share certificate, dematerialization etc. to the Stakeholders' Relationshin Committee.
+All the physical transfers received are processed by the R & T Agent and are approved by the Stakeholders' Relationship Committee well within the statutory period m.
+Shareholding as on March 31, 2020: